Protestant vs Non-Denominational: What’s the Difference?

 Another critically important requirement for the rise of non-denominational churches is that the movement take root in countries that champion religious freedom.
 People are not able to start new churches elsewhere in the world.

-Rather, they express frustration with the bureaucracy found in mainline denominations as well as the drift away from orthodoxy and toward liberal and progressive viewpoints.
+Rather, they express frustration with the bureaucracy found in mainline denominations and the drift away from orthodoxy and toward liberal and progressive viewpoints.

 ProtestantNon-Denominational